 Today, technology allows us to research everything before making a move.
 Healthcare is no exception.
 There are sites that provide hospital rankings, patient reviews of doctors, and forums for travel nurses.
 Wouldn’t you want the same information about the healthcare staffing agency you want to work with?
+That’s where a company’s net promoter score comes in.

 What is a Net Promoter Score?